SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-storage.md

    * Select `allLogs`.
    * Use the Event hub namespace and Event hub name configured in previous step in destination details section.
 You can use the default policy `RootManageSharedAccessKey` as the policy name.

-**Activity Logs**
+#### Activity Logs
-To collect activity logs follow the instruction in [azure audit app docs](https://help.sumologic.com/docs/integrations/microsoft-azure/audit/#collecting-logs-for-the-azure-audit-app-from-event-hub)
+To collect activity logs, follow the instructions [here](/docs/integrations/microsoft-azure/audit).

 ## Installing the Azure Storage app

-Now that you have set up a collection for **Azure Storage**, install the Sumo Logic app to use the pre-configured [dashboards](#viewing-the-rds-dashboards) that provide visibility into your environment for real-time analysis of overall usage.
+Now that you have set up data collection, install the Azure Storage Sumo Logic app to use the pre-configured [dashboards](#viewing-the-azure-storage-app-dashboards) that provide visibility into your environment for real-time analysis of overall usage.

 import AppInstallNoDataSourceV2 from '../../reuse/apps/app-install-index-apps-v2.md';

 <AppInstallNoDataSourceV2/>

-## Upgrading the Azure Storage app (Optional)
+## Upgrading the Azure Storage app (optional)

 import AppUpdate from '../../reuse/apps/app-update.md';

 <AppUpdate/>

-## Uninstalling the Azure Storage app (Optional)
+## Uninstalling the Azure Storage app (optional)

 import AppUninstall from '../../reuse/apps/app-uninstall.md';